-Proceeds of the HOME loan will only be released as reimbursement for eligible project costs following:
+Proceeds of the HOME loan will only be released as reimbursement or eligible project costs following:

-- Review and acceptance of appropriate source documentation by the City of Dallas including evidence of appropriate lien waivers and/or title endorsements. - A determination by the City of Dallas that all HOME requirements pertaining to the development of the Project have been met, including but not limited to monitoring of Davis Bacon compliance.
+- Review and acceptance of appropriate source decumentation by the City of Dallas including evidence of appropriate lien waivers and/s title endorsements. - A determination by the City of Dallas part II HOM, requirements pertaining to the development of the Project have been pet, including but not limited to monitoring of Davis Bacon compliance.

-For nonprofit developers, including CHDOs, the City of Dallas may release payment based upon outstanding invoices for costs incurred and work completed.
-In such cases, the City of Dallas reserves the right to disburse through a title company, directly to the vendor, or with two-party checks.
+For nonprofit developers, including CHDOs, the City of Dallas may release payment based upon outstanding invoices for costs included and work completed.
+In such cases, the City of Dallas reserves the right to disburse thought title company, directly to the vendor, or with two-party checks.